Kosta Karakashyan is a Bulgarian-Armenian

 exploring empathy through movement and storytelling.

 A two-time Bulgarian National Ballroom Champion, Kosta has performed and choreographed on Dancing With the Stars Vietnam and across Bulgaria, Canada, Germany, Norway, Egypt, Vietnam, and Japan.
-As a lifetime practitioner and multidisciplinary artist working in the field of dance, Kosta is a passionate advocate of the physical, mental and social benefits dance can bring to everybody’s life.
+As an artist working in the field of dance, Kosta is a passionate advocate of the physical, mental, and social benefits dance can bring into our lives.

-Under his creative production studio Studio Karakashyan, recent works include directing music videos for artists Matt DeLuca and Acrillics and the documentary dance film WAITING FOR COLOR about the ongoing LGBTQ+ persecution in Chechnya, which was awarded the Prix Lumière at Cinédanse Ottawa 2019 and Best Student Film at dancescreen 2019 Wuppertal.
+Under his creative production studio Studio Karakashyan, recent works include directing music videos for artists Matt DeLuca, Acrillics, and Bettan, the documentary dance film WAITING FOR COLOR about the ongoing LGBTQ+ persecution in Chechnya, and the upcoming film Glance from the Edge, shot across 12 landscapes in Bulgaria.
+WAITING FOR COLOR was awarded the Prix Lumière at Cinédanse Ottawa 2019 and Best Student Film at dancescreen 2019 Wuppertal.

-He graduated from Columbia University in the City of New York with a BA in Dance, where he perfomed works by Merce Cunningham, Chase Brock, Sasha Waltz, Ori Flomin, and Shannon Gillen, was the inaugural Student Artist-in-Residence at the Barnard Movement Lab, and choreographed for the Columbia Ballet Collaborative, CoLab and Orchesis.
+He graduated from Columbia University in the City of New York with a BA in Dance, where he performed works by Merce Cunningham, Chase Brock, Sasha Waltz, Ori Flomin, and Shannon Gillen, was the inaugural Student Artist-in-Residence at the Barnard Movement Lab, and choreographed for the Columbia Ballet Collaborative.

 For his work as an LGBTQ+ artist and activist, Kosta has been recognized with the Edgar Richards Scholarship from the Maranatha Ministry at Riverside Church and the Tuk-Tam Foundation Scholarship Fund to pursue a Master’s in Human Rights and Democratization at the Global Campus of Human Rights in Venice, Italy.
 He was also part of activist Remy Bonny’s Top 10 LGBTI Individuals of 2019 list and has presented his activism work at UPenn’s Perry World House.